Glossary

 TVaR (Tail Value at Risk)

-Section titled “TVaR (Tail Value at Risk)”The average loss in the worst scenarios beyond the VaR threshold — a measure of tail severity, not just tail probability.
+Section titled “TVaR (Tail Value at Risk)”The average loss in the worst trials beyond the VaR threshold — a measure of tail severity, not just tail probability.
 Preferred over VaR for capital thinking because it captures the magnitude of extreme losses.
 Formally: where is the -th largest loss and .

-Discussed in: Quantification
+Discussed in: Analytics Toolkit

 Underwriting Cycle